The Mandalorian season 2 release date – Disney+ series' cast, plot, trailer and latest news

 Alternatively, if you just need a recap of The Mandalorian season one or you’re wondering when The Mandalorian is set, we’ve got the answers for you in that department also.

-You can read our The Mandalorian review for season two, episode six (beware spoilers!) – and here’s all your other essential information about the latest episodes.
+You can read our The Mandalorian review for season two, episode seven (beware spoilers!) – and here’s all your other essential information about the latest episodes.

 The Mandalorian season 2 release date